 After sampling many bites off just the spuds and cheese, I wrapped a strip of sweet onion around the potato to create a mishmash of worlds.

 To be honest, the resulting smorgasbord of flavor didn’t quite work for me.
-The saccharine flavor of the onion skimmed over the home style Gouda and potato, and like a marriage of unfamiliar genres, it took a while to get used to.
+The saccharine flavor of the onion skimmed over the homestyle Gouda and potato, and like a marriage of unfamiliar genres, it took a while to get used to.
 Not to say it wasn’t bad, but rather a new melody to which I didn’t know the notes.

 The more I ate, however, the more the contrast of tones tingled my imagination.
-I felt a longing for the continent across the pond (I later learned the dish originated in Italy) and bitter gentility clash with the retro hop onion, as if Lady Gaga had feigned being classical music.
+I felt a longing for the continent across the pond (I later learned the dish originated in Italy) and bitter gentility clash with the retro hop onion as if Lady Gaga had feigned being classical music.
 I then perfected the gentile with a splash of pink flavor by forking two dumplings and wrapping them with a single red onion.
 There was just a tiny hint of sweetness to haunt the lingering of savoriness of the cheese on my tongue.
 It felt like a hit of the joint, just small enough to make you say “that’s some good shit.”

 Looking back at the meal, I think it might have been presented better with fewer onions.
 There were so many layers on top of the gnocchi that it spoiled what could have been a haunting taste.
 The platter it was presented on was too large as well.
 There’s an odd trend in American cuisine of making everything big and bold, and this dish definitely verged on too much.
 I could cut the rim of the plate and just leave a small plate to create a far more elegant presentation.
 Something definitely more fitting of a prestigious art museum.

-On another note, the green tea felt too light and I was wanting of something a little more bitter.
+On another note, the green tea felt too light and I was wanting something a little more bitter.
 A beer might seem like the most appropriate choice, but I feel the drafts on hand might be a little too heavy and obvious as a companion to such a traditional meal.
-I struck up a conversation with a older gentleman sitting at the table next to mine and noted he had ordered the same dish but was sipping a dark red wine.
+I struck up a conversation with an older gentleman sitting at the table next to mine and noted he had ordered the same dish but was sipping a dark red wine.
 That would have been the perfect beverage.

 Stuffed and confused by trying to rinse my palate with the wrong drink, I was content at having tried a new dish.
 Gnocchi sounds foreign but feels quite at home with this Midwestern white mutt.
 I miss the salmon filet sandwich the cafe once offered, but I don’t miss giving up meat.
 Animals deserve respect and companionship, and this born and raised omnivore has struggled with the loss of chewing meat.
 I’m just thankful the museum offered a vegetarian dish that wasn’t a salad.